npaguio/cse15l-lab-reports/labreport1.md

  - Working directory when command ran: `/home/lecture1`

- - After entering `cd Hello.java` into the terminal, using cd with the argument of a path to a file, I received the output `bash: cd: Hello.java: Not a directory.` Since `cd` doesn’t produce an output when it runs correctly, this was an error as the given output was an error message. `cd` is also supposed to be used to change directories, not to access files or move between them, thus producing the given output and being an error.
+ - After entering `cd Hello.java` into the terminal, using `cd` with the argument being a path to a file, I received the output `bash: cd: Hello.java: Not a directory.` Since `cd` doesn’t produce an output when it runs correctly, this was an error as there was an output produced, which was an error message. `cd` is supposed to be used to change directories, not to access files or move between them, thus producing the given output and being an error.

 ## **Command:** `ls`